LINDBERGH HOUR ANGLE WATCH, REF 989.5216

 MVT: is running at the time of cataloguing.

-CASE: in good condition with crisp engravings.
-There are signs of wear throughout in the form of surface scratches and small dings.
-Bracelet with stretching and surface wear.
+CASE: in good condition overall with crisp engravings and signs of wear throughout.
+Bracelet in good condition with clasp locking firmly, light stretching and surface wear.

 DIAL: in very good condition and enamel intact.

 Please note that the movement has not been tested for the accuracy of time and may need a service at the buyer's expense.
 Sotheby's does not guarantee the future working of the movement and we do not guarantee the authenticity of any individual component parts since subsequent repairs and restoration work may have resulted in the replacement of original parts.

 You are advised that watch straps or bands made of materials derived from endangered or otherwise protected species (i.e. alligator or crocodile) are not sold with the watch and we reserve the right to remove these straps or bands prior to shipping.
 Furthermore, the watch may not come with its original manufacturers strap or band.